metal3-io/metal3-docs/design/baremetal-operator/hardwaredata_crd.md

 ## Design Details

-Apart from writing hardware details into the status of BareMetalHost, write it to a HostData CR spec.
-BareMetalHost and HostData will be parent and child objects respectively, and this relationship is controlled via ownerReferences chain.
-As such, the same name and namespace will be used for HostData as its owning object BareMetalHost.
+Apart from writing hardware details into the status of BareMetalHost, write it to a HardwareData CR spec.
+BareMetalHost and HardwareData will be parent and child objects respectively, and this relationship is controlled via ownerReferences chain.
+As such, the same name and namespace will be used for HardwareData as its owning object BareMetalHost.
-The spec of HostData will contain the same fields & hardware information as currently under `status.hardware` of BareMetalHost.
+The spec of HardwareData will contain the same fields & hardware information as currently under `status.hardware` of BareMetalHost.

 OwnerReferences refers to the linked BareMetalHost and is added by the operator.
 To see all the available fields of ObjectReference type, check [core/v1](https://pkg.go.dev/k8s.io/api/core/v1#ObjectReference) package.

-There will be duplication of inspection data, i.e.,in the HostData spec and BareMetalHost status, for the purpose of avoiding breaking API changes.
+There will be duplication of inspection data, i.e.,in the HardwareData spec and BareMetalHost status, for the purpose of avoiding breaking API changes.
 However, we plan to drop [hardware](https://github.com/metal3-io/baremetal-operator/blob/05d12b6768a9989a9a4e61dad6cd1f9e84a6e078/apis/metal3.io/v1alpha1/baremetalhost_types.go#L721) field from the status of BareMetalHost in the first version bump of the API.